alphagey/alphagey.github.io/README.md

 # ishaands.github.io
-an index/master-page/home for most of my projects/websites
+A personal website for my projects and I